 Garlic grows best in well drained soil — not sand!
 Make sure that your space is free of weeds and rocks, then dig 3-4″ down.
 Place the cloves into the spaces about 8″ apart.
 This will ensure that you do not have anything TOO close together!
 When placing the cloves in the soil be sure that the root end (flat part) is pointed DOWN and the other end UP!

-Then, you just keep it watered and you wait!
+Once your garlic starts to sprout, you just keep it watered and wait!
 After a couple of weeks, you’ll start to see green shoots coming out of the bed and you know that it’s growing!